Standard Scope of Services

 Risk assessment is a subjective process and no assurances can be guaranteed that subsequent inspections undertaken by enforcing authorities will not result in a different evaluation of the level of fire risk.

-The supplier will provide a risk assessment report.
+The supplier will provide a fire risk assessment report.
 The report will identify the principles of the approach to fire safety which has been adopted for the premises.
 It is intended that the fire risk assessment reports should, among other things, be used as a reference document, when changes or maintenance are carried out in the premises.

-Duties of the client/employer
+Duties of The Client

 Methodology

-- Time date and place of the fire risk assessment
+- Time, date and place of the fire risk assessment

 - The identity and contact details of the site representative.